sanic-org/sanic-guide/src/en/guide/project/scope.md

 Once the vote has been held, the aggregated voting results are published on the Community Forums.
 The nominee is entitled to request an explanation of any override against them.
 A nominee that fails to be admitted as a core developer may be nominated again in the future.

-It is important to recognise that being a core developer is a privilege, not a right.
+It is important to recognize that being a core developer is a privilege, not a right.
 That privilege must be earned and once earned it can be removed by the Steering Council (see next section) in extreme circumstances.
 However, under normal circumstances the core developer title exists for as long as the individual wishes to continue engaging with the project and community.

 A committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a member of the Steering Council, or a Release Manager.
 This role is described below.